LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 Alternatively, you can specify a time-based limit by passing a `TimeSpan` to the `ReplaySubject<T>` constructor.

-## BehaviorSubject<T>
+## `BehaviorSubject<T>`

 Like `ReplaySubject<T>`, `BehaviorSubject<T>` also has a memory, but it remembers exactly one value.
 However, it's not quite the same as a `ReplaySubject<T>` with a buffer size of 1.
 Whereas a `ReplaySubject<T>` starts off in a state where it has nothing in its memory, `BehaviorSubject<T>` always remembers _exactly_ one item.
 How can that work before we've made our first call to `OnNext`? `BehaviorSubject<T>` enforces this by requiring us to supply the initial value when we construct it.

 So you can think of `BehaviorSubject<T>` as a subject that _always_ has a value available.
 If you subscribe to a `BehaviorSubject<T>` it will instantly produce a single value.
 (It may then go on to produce more values, but it always produces one right away.)
 As it happens, it also makes that value available through a property called `Value`, so you don't need to subscribe an `IObserver<T>` to it just to retrieve the value.

 A `BehaviorSubject<T>` could be thought of an as observable property.
 Like a normal property, it can immediately supply a value whenever you ask it.
 The difference is that it can then go on to notify you every time its value changes.
+If you're using the [ReactiveUI framework](https://www.reactiveui.net/) (an Rx-based framework for building user interfaces), `BehaviourSubject<T>` can make sense as the implementation type for a property in a view model (the type that mediates between your underlying domain model and your user interface).
+It has property-like behaviour, enabling you to retrieve a value at any time, but it also provides change notifications, which ReactiveUI can handle in order to keep the UI up to date.

 This analogy falls down slightly when it comes to completion.
 If you call `OnCompleted`, it immediately calls `OnCompleted` on all of its observers, and if any new observers subscribe, they will also immediately be completed—it does not first supply the last value.
 (So this is another way in which it is different from a `ReplaySubject<T>` with a buffer size of 1.)

 Similarly, if you call `OnError`, all current observers will receive an `OnError` call, and any subsequent subscribers will also receive nothing but an `OnError` call.

-## AsyncSubject<T>
+## `AsyncSubject<T>`

 `AsyncSubject<T>` provides all observers with the final value it receives.
 Since it can't know which is the final value until `OnCompleted` is called, it will not invoke any methods on any of its subscribers until either its `OnCompleted` or `OnError` method is called.
 (If `OnError` is called, it just forwards that to all current and future subscribers.)